ndidplatform/ndidplatform.github.io/example-authen-flow.md

 - [ndid-client-app-idp-example](https://github.com/ndidplatform/ndid-client-app-idp-example)
   and [ndid-client-app-rp-example](https://github.com/ndidplatform/ndid-client-app-rp-example)
-  is **not** part of the platform but examples of client application to help developer understand how to communicate with platform and handle callback.
+  is **not** a part of the platform but examples of client application to help developers understand how to communicate with the platform and handle callback.

 ## Before we start

-To run the authentication flow there is an issue we must discuss, the onboarding process.
+To run the authentication flow, there is an issue we must discuss, the onboarding process.
-To visualize the flow, IDP must register themself and their customer to the system.
+To visualize the flow, IDP must register themselves and their customers to the system.
-This is not part of the flow but has to be done, so `ndid-api` automatically do this when start.
+This is not a part of the flow but has to be done. `ndid-api` automatically do this when start.

 ## To run the example flow

-Clone `ndid-smart-contract` and `ndid-api` to your machine. (client-app-example is optional) We recommend to clone `ndid-smart-contract` to `$GOPATH/src/github.com/digital-id/`.
+Clone `ndid-smart-contract` and `ndid-api` to your machine. (client-app-example is optional) We recommend cloning `ndid-smart-contract` to `$GOPATH/src/github.com/digital-id/`.

-Follow the setup and start step in each repository.
+Follow the setup and start steps in each repository.
-If you want to run all repository in **same machine without VM** you can use these scripts to start the flow (6 terminals).
+If you want to run all repository on **the same machine without VM**, you can use these scripts to start the flow (6 terminals).

 At `$GOPATH/src/github.com/digital-id/ndid-smart-contract`